Discussing the “New Epic” in Contemporary Russian Poetry

 All of this sound like complete phantasmagoria, and indeed the new epical forms often are rhymed long stories (poems or ballads) with a fascinating and constantly developing plot or series of bizarre events.
 The authors’ presumption of the poetic story as life itself is beyond readers’ comprehension, which shifts the focus to more complicated, metaphysical processes.
 Readers can only guess at the nature of these processes, or what powers are behind the heroic actions of marginal heroes.

-The “new epic” is flourishing and developing into a leading tendency in Russian poetry
+The “new epic” is flourishing and developing into one of the leading tendencies in Russian poetry

 According to Svarovsky and Rovinsky, a large group of contemporary Russian poets can be considered as contributing to the “new epic” movement.
 Among them Linor Goralik, Sergei Kruglov, Maria Stepanova, Andrei Rodionov, Arsenii Rovinsky, Boris Khersonsky, Pavel Goldin and others (7).
 This group of unambiguously talented authors is diverse and uses differing poetic tools, from quasi-folklore to historical chronicles to create enthralling stories in verse.